multiOTP/multiotp/README.md

 Other information commands:

- multiotp -phpinfo         : print the current PHP version multiotp -showlog         : print the log file multiotp -tokenslist      : print the list of the tokens multiotp -userslist       : print the list of the users multiotp -lockeduserslist : print the list of the locked users
+ multiotp -phpinfo         : print the current PHP version multiotp -showlog         : print the log entries multiotp -clearlog        : clear the log entries multiotp -tokenslist      : print the list of the tokens multiotp -userslist       : print the list of the users multiotp -lockeduserslist : print the list of the locked users